ALR Initiative

 The Initiative utilizes specialized systems designed for investigation and archival preservation.

-- Echo Scanner Unit — field scanning technology used during investigations
+Echo Scanner Unit — Field scanning technology used during investigations to detect and document anomalous Echo phenomena at investigation sites.

 Notes